anujalamahewa/TechnicalAssessment/README.md

-Steps
+<h3> This document contains detailed step-by-step guide on how i approached the given scenario </h3>

-1. Read the email thoroughly the assignment is to "come up with a specific use case prompt to fine-tune the LLM on" as mentioned in https://github.com/mshumer/gpt-llm-trainer
+1 Read the email thoroughly the assignment is to "come up with a specific use case prompt to fine-tune the LLM on" as mentioned in https://github.com/mshumer/gpt-llm-trainer

 It seemed like a simple task however I tried to run the code snippets but it gave errors.
 So I decided to run it locally.